 Gather the ingredients.

-First, mash the cooked chickpeas in a large bowl using a potato masher or a large fork until nearly all mashed.
+First, mash the canned chickpeas in a large bowl using a potato masher or a large fork until nearly all mashed.
 You can leave a few little lumps.
-You could also use a blender or a food processor to prepare this recipe, but hand mashed is best since the mixture will be fairly thick.
+You could also use a blender or a food processor to prepare this recipe.

-Once your ingredients are thoroughly mashed, heat a bit of oil in a skillet, or, you can use a lightly-greased grill pan for this.
+Once your patties are formed, heat a bit of oil in a skillet, or, you can use a lightly-greased grill pan for this.

-Form your mixture into patties and lightly pan-fry for 3 to 4 minutes on each side until golden brown.
+Transfer the patties gently, as they are very delicate, and lightly pan-fry for 3 to 4 minutes on each side until golden brown.

 Serve and enjoy!